duskjs/dusk/README.md

 <br>
 <p align="center"><img src="https://i.imgur.com/woXH17D.png" width="13%" height="13%"> </p>
-<h3 align="center">Macado</h3>
+<h3 align="center">Munt</h3>

 ## Introduction

-Macado is build to be a progressive framework for people to use and build interfaces & web applications.
-Macado is build and designed from the ground up which is the most important part of this framework.
+Munt is build to be a progressive framework for people to use and build interfaces & web applications.
+Munt is build and designed from the ground up which is the most important part of this framework.
 It needs to be easily scalable between a library and a framework (This can differ between use case).
 The origin is intended to give other developers a easier time when developing.

 ## Testing & Development
-To use Macado ATM, you need to run the index.js file with the node command or the NPM command:
+To use Munt ATM, you need to run the index.js file with the node command or the NPM command:
 ```TypeScript
 npm run start
 ```